 One day you might be advising an entrepreneur on a new start up.
 Another you’re facilitating a fundraising on the financial markets.
 Whatever the challenge, Lexis+ Corporate is the place to start.

-This week's edition of Corporate weekly highlights includes the FRC launching a consultation on updates to the UK Stewardship Code, publication by the...
+This week's edition of Corporate weekly highlights includes news of the FCA publishing the UK Stewardship Code 2026, launching of a consultation on...

 A company’s constitutionWhat is a company's constitution?A company’s 'constitution' is defined under the Companies Act 2006 (CA 2006) as...